-Written and Oral Communication: Communication Students will communicate meaningfully with a chosen audience while demonstrating critical thought.
-Quantitative Knowledge and Skills: Mathematics Students will logically solve problems using the appropriate mathematical technique.
+Written and Oral Communication: Communication Students will logically and persuasively support their points of view or findings.
+Quantitative Knowledge and Skills: Mathematics Students will analyze data to solve problems utilizing appropriate mathematical concepts.
 Scientific Knowledge and Reasoning: Science Students will understand and employ the scientific method of inquiry to draw conclusions based on verifiable evidence.

-Students will explain the impact of scientific theories, discoveries, or technological changes on society.
 Students will demonstrate critical thinking skills in the analysis of scientific data.

-Technological Competency or Information Literacy: Technology Students will demonstrate the skills required to find, evaluate, and apply information to solve a problem.
+Technological Competency or Students will demonstrate the skills Information Literacy: Technology required to find, evaluate, and apply information to solve a problem.